-This theme of the course this Session is Food.
+This theme of the course this Session is Food and Sustainability.

 The production, consumption and impact of food is a hot topic in public health, environmental sustainability, culture, Development, and of course, our own everyday life.

 Course participants will tackle food-related challenges raised by the University, EUSA and students themselves though design, data collection, and engagement.